Springleaf Residence Launches From $878K — Is This 941-Unit Mega Development Worth It?

 As for rental prospects, the adjacent GLS site, originally earmarked for long-stay serviced apartments, originally generated zero bids from developers.
 This says a lot.
 When no developers express interest in buying a GLS site, it usually means they’re not confident of high take-up.
 Residents of such properties, typically expats, tend to value central locations, short walks to great public transport links, and proximity to bustling nightlife and social establishments.
 Renters include locals, giving them broader demographics, but their preferences are unlikely to be far off as well.

-Springleaf Residence is about a two-minute sheltered walk to Springleaf MRT, one of the last few stops on the TEL.
+Springleaf Residence is a less than two-minute sheltered walk to Springleaf MRT, one of the last few stops on the TEL.

 Among newer MRT lines, the TEL has a soft spot in our hearts.
 It connects the north of Singapore to the east coast via major central stations like Orchard, Outram Park, and Marina Bay.
 And it will continue to expand: on the northern end, the RTS Link (i.e. Johor Bahru), on the eastern end, Changi Airport.
 Prime Minister Lawrence Wong said it best during the opening ceremony of Stage 4 of the TEL in June 2024: “When the TEL is fully completed, our train network will connect Singaporeans from their doorstep to the world.”